-30. I performed procedures to obtain evidence that the municipality had complied with Applicable legislation regarding financial matters, financial management and other related matters.
-My material findings on compliance with specific matters in key Legislation, as set out in the general notice issued in terms of the PAA, is as follows:
+28. I performed procedures to obtain evidence that the municipality had complied with applicable legislation regarding financial matters, financial management and other related matters.
+My material findings on compliance with specific matters in key legislation, as set out in the general notice issued in terms of the PAA, are as follows: